 Board meetings typically unfold over two days, and include an executive session with the president; workshops on key strategic issues; meetings of policy and operating committees; meetings of policy sub-committees; opportunities to engage with members of the campus community; and a business meeting.
 Board members are elected to three-year terms, which may be renewed for a total of nine consecutive years.
 Trustees may be re-elected following a mandatory one-year break in service.

-Members of the board’s executive committee are the chair; vice chair; treasurer; chair, Academic and Student Affairs; chair, Finance and Facilities; chair, Development and Alumni Relations; chair, Committee on Trusteeship; university president; two at-large trustees; and four ex-officio members (members who serve by virtue of their respective offices): the chair of the Faculty Senate, chair of the Staff Senate, the president of the Associated Students of the University of Puget Sound, and the president of the Alumni Council.
+Members of the board’s executive committee are the chair; chair-elect; vice chair; treasurer; chair, Academic and Student Affairs; chair, Finance and Facilities; chair, Development and Alumni Relations; chair, Committee on Trusteeship; university president; two at-large trustees; and four ex-officio members (members who serve by virtue of their respective offices): the chair of the Faculty Senate, chair of the Staff Senate, the president of the Associated Students of the University of Puget Sound, and the president of the Alumni Council.

 Ex-officio members do not vote on matters brought before the executive committee, but provide context and perspective that informs decision-making.
 Each ex-officio member is invited to provide a written report and to address the full board at each business meeting.